CvO-Theory/apt/doc/extending.md

    3. Check that `uniol.apt.compiler.ModuleProcessor` is listed under "Advanced".
 5. Create a new run configuration of the type "Java Application" and set `uniol.apt.APT` as the main class.
-Here you can also provide command line arguments (for example, the name of your module should be the first argument).
+Here you can also provide command line arguments (for example, the name of your module as returned by getName() should be the first argument).

 The above ensures that APT's annotation processor is run by Eclipse.
 It creates the needed files so that APT will automatically find your module.